me-cfs/me-cfs.github.io/LCAP.md

 This campaign has gone around long covid communities and has received many signatures.
 It was however presented in a malicious manner.
 For example in the r/covidlonghaulers reddit community (before moderators removed the post for disinformation) there was a post with 120 upvotes linking to the signature with the title as “Sign this letter requesting treatment!!
 Bernie is requesting billions for us” with no additional context.
 Which is not what the letter actually suggests.
 The actual letter is under the place where you sign so people will sign before reading the letter or won’t read the letter at all.
 They have managed to gather 8’000 signatures this way.

 This letter also suggests 28 billion dollars of funding for LC per year (which is ridiculous, given that that is half the NIH yearly budget.)
 It would mean long covid gets more funding than all cancers, all mental health diseases, all autoimmune diseases, all forms of dementia, AIDS, heart disease, and ALS *put together* [source](https://report.nih.gov/funding/categorical-spending#/).
 The bottom line is that this is  unserious and shows a fundamental lack of pragmatism, which will hurt perceptions of the long covid community.
-At the HELP hearing on Long Covid, two LCAP activists shouted "Moonshot kills" in front of the Senators.
+Signaling their opposition to the Moonshot, the HELP hearing on Long Covid, two LCAP activists shouted "Moonshot kills" in front of the Senators.

 # “Antivirals are the cure”
 Another problem is an inherent obsession with antivirals.
 The scientific literature, although lacking in corroborated findings, points to many biomedical interventions that could be helpful for some long covid patients, anti-virals are among them, but far from the most promising.
 They should be studied but not focused on solely.
-There exists many more promising potential treatments such as ampligen, BC007 and drugs attacking oxidative stress.
+There exists many more promising potential treatments such as immunomodulators (ie. Ampligen), BC007 and drugs attacking oxidative stress.
 However in their proposed changes to senator Sander’s bill LCAP want long covid clinical trials to be nearly solely focused on antivirals to cure and treat long covid.
-A “documentary” they made which is prominent on their front page is called “ANTIVIRALS NOW”.
+They even made a documentary which is prominent on their front page called “ANTIVIRALS NOW”.

 # Inconsistencies
 The project claims to be “developed by people with Long Covid who are journalists, professors, scientists and experts”.
 However only three names come up on their website.
 One of these people is a documentary filmmaker, another is an artist, and a third is of unknown profession, though no university pages or linkedin profiles show anyone with that name being a researcher or professor.